Free-Riding in Multi-Issue Decisions: The Model

-In the following, we describe two classes of multi-issue voting rules based on maximizing scores.
-OWA voting rules for multi-issue domains were proposed by \citet{amanatidis2015multiple} and are based on \emph{ordered weighted averaging} operators \citep{yager1988ordered}.
-An OWA voting rule is defined by a set of vectors $\{\alpha^n\}_{n\geq 1}$, where each $\alpha^n=(\alpha_1,\dots,\alpha_n)$ has length $n$ and satisfies $\alpha_1>0$ and $\alpha_j \geq 0$ for $j\in[n]$.
-Given an election with $n$ voters, the score of an outcome $\bar w$ subject to $\alpha^n$ is
+OWA voting rules for multi-issue domains were proposed by \citet{amanatidis2015multiple} and are based on \emph{ordered weighted averaging} operators \cite{yager1988ordered}.
+We study them mostly in their sequential formulation.
+An OWA voting rule is defined by an family of vectors $\{\alpha^n\}_{n=1}^\infty$, where each $\alpha^n=(\alpha_1,\dots,\alpha_n)$ has length $n$ and satisfies $\alpha_1>0$ and $\alpha_j \geq 0$ for $j\in[n]$.
+Given an election with $n$ voters, the score of a (possibly partial) outcome $\bar w$ subject to $\alpha^n$ is

 where $\cdot$ is the scalar (dot) product.
-The OWA rule returns an outcome with maximum $\owascore_{\alpha^n}$-score.
-If more than one outcome achieves the maximum score, we use a fixed tie-breaking order among outcomes.
+In issue $i$, given a partial outcome $\bar w$ for the first $i-1$ issues, the OWA rule returns the candidate $c\in C_i$ with maximum $\owascore_{\alpha^n}((\bar w,\, c))$ (where $(\bar w,\,c)$ is the $\ell$-tuple formed by appending $c$ to $\bar w$).
+If more than one candidate achieves the maximum score, we use a fixed tiebreaking order among outcomes.
 We typically omit the superscript of $\alpha^n$, as $n$ is clear from the context.
+Note that the utilitarian rule corresponds to $\alpha^n=(\nicefrac 1 n,\dots,\nicefrac 1 n)$.
+Another notable rule is the \emph{egalitarian rule}, which corresponds to $\alpha^n=(1,0,\dots,0)$.
+This rule selects, at each step, the candidate that maximizes the satisfaction of the least-satisfied voter.
+Note that there are typically many such candidates, and thus this rule is rather indecisive.
+One can thus consider the \emph{leximin} rule, which -- among outcomes that are optimal for the least satisfied voter -- maximizes the satisfaction of the second-least satisfied voter, then the third-least, etc.